 The CLP says its mission is to bring “truth and transparency to food and consumer product labeling.”
 The group, which does not disclose its donors but does list a group of sponsors, has issued similar research and marketing campaigns in other consumer product categories, including protein powders, pet food and baby food.
 A 2017 Snopes report questioned the group’s lack of transparency regarding research methodology and potential conflicts of interest for its investigation of arsenic in baby food.

 The CLP investigation found trace elements of the chemical in 10 of the 24 coffees tested.
 It did not, however, find evidence that any of the trace amounts were anywhere near unacceptable limits as determined by the FDA.
 The NCA has pointed out that the amounts discovered in the CLP testing were 100-200 times lower than FDA’s safety threshold.
 The CLP report also did not cite any evidence to suggest that methylene chloride in decaffeinated coffee has caused harm to humans.

 The CLP campaign against the chemical use routinely cites the fact methylene chloride was banned last year by the FDA for use in consumer paint thinners.

 While methylene chloride remains a popular option for decaffeination of green coffees, at least one coffee trading company has publicly vowed to discontinue carrying MC-processed coffees.
-Alternatives to MC-based decaffeination include water-processing, as with “Swiss Water” coffee, and ethyl acetate processing, which involves a solvent derived from fruits and vegetables.
+Alternatives to MC-based decaffeination include water-processing, as with “Swiss Water” coffee, or another solvent-based processing method involving ethyl acetate.